 Today, the Buffalo Trace distillery produces an incredible array of brands including Buffalo Trace, Col. E. H. Taylor, Eagle Rare, George T. Stagg, Stagg Jr., O.F.C., Sazerac, W.L.
 Weller and Wheatley Vodka, as well as working in partnership with the Van Winkle family to create their much sought after range of Pappy Van Winkle bourbon whiskey.

 First launched in 1999, the Buffalo Trace Kentucky Straight Bourbon is the distillery’s flagship.
 Around 25 – 30 barrels go into each batch before it is bottled at 40% abv.

 Buffalo Trace retails in the UK for approximately £25 a bottle.

 Smell: Vanilla.
 Toffee popcorn.
 Sweetcorn.
 Orange.
 Caramel and a dusting of cinnamon.
 Wee splash of rum.

 Taste: Lots of Toffee.
 Rum again.
 Brown sugar.
 Charred oak and woody spice.
 Raisins.
 Coffee.
 Vanilla.

-Like a big old hug in a dram.
+Thoughts: Not the most complex dram you’ll ever come across but if full flavour is your thing, you certainly get bang for your buck with Buffalo Trace.
+It’s a bit like like a big old hug in a glass.
 The whiskey equivalent of comfort food – warm, rich and rather satisfying.
 Perhaps doesn’t offer much in the way of surprises but for just £25 a bottle there can be few complaints.